 On the second day of this trip, you’ll hike up Mount Kinabalu until you reach an altitude of approximately 1500m for the most spectacular view.
 Along the way, you’ll also see some very unusual bird species.
 After the descent, you’ll be transferred back to Kota Kinabalu where you’ll spend another night.

-Borneo is the land of orang-utans.
-The very best place to see them and learn all about them is at the Sepilok Orangutan Rehabilitation Centre.
-This morning you’ll join a small group and will travel to Sepilok, where a guide will answer any questions you may have about the park’s furry inhabitants.
+Borneo is the land of orangutans, and the very best place to see them and learn all about them is at the Sepilok Orangutan Rehabilitation Centre.
+This morning you’ll join a small group and will travel to Sepilok, where a guide will answer any questions you may have about the park’s hairy inhabitants.
 At feeding time you’ll find yourself at a safe distance, yet incredibly close to the endearing primates.
 You’ll also stop in at a Sunbear Sanctuary nearby, where you can see these unique, endangered bears.
 After your visit to Sepilok you’ll climb into a boat and you’ll travel deeper into the jungle, where you’ll spend 2 nights in a wooden lodge on the riverbank.

 Castaway Beach on Lankayan Island

 You will be staying in a seafront bungalow, situated right on the beach.
 All your meals are included and are served at the restaurant, which boasts an amazingly beautiful open-air wooden terrace.
 After your dinner, you can sit on the terrace and watch the sun setting over the sea.
-On your last day on the island you will leave at 7am and head back to Sandakan where you will continue on your travels.
+On your last day on the island you will leave at 7am and head back to Sandakan.